Utah Utes men's basketball: NCAA tournament results

 The Utes have appeared in 29 NCAA tournaments.
 Their combined record is 38–32.
 They were national champions in 1944.

 NIT results

-The Utes have appeared in 14 National Invitation Tournaments (NIT).
-Their combined record is 15–13.
+The Utes have appeared in 15 National Invitation Tournaments (NIT).
+Their combined record is 18–16.
 They were NIT Champions in 1947.

+CBC results

+The Utes have appeared in one College Basketball Crown (CBC).
+Their record is 0–1.

 CBI results

 The Utes have appeared in one College Basketball Invitational (CBI).
 Their record is 1–1.

 National Campus Basketball Tournament results

 The Utes appeared in the only National Campus Basketball Tournament.
 Their record is 2–1.

 Top-25 finishes

 The University of Utah has consistently been a top-25 team throughout its history.
 Outside of various seasons cracking the top-25, Utah has ended the season ranked in the top-25 20 times.

-All-time series record vs. Pac-12 opponents

-Note all-time series includes non-conference matchups.

 Retired numbers

 Utah has retired the numbers of seven players: